WaYneZXL/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-New repo created for the Data Science Toolbox - Coursera assignment
+## New repo created for the Data Science Toolbox - Coursera assignment
+### this this a demo